kevinvincent/DimensionFour/README.md

 ### Running the code

-Command line usage for object detection using YOLOv3
+Command line usage

 ```bash
 python3 dimensionfour --input dataset/preferred.mp4 --output output.avi --start 0
 ```

+The first time you run dimensionfour, it will download the yolo model from dropbox.